 We’re building our dream team.

 We got kicked out of enough cafes and coffee shops and eventually hotel lobbies.
-So Jen suggested we get an office.
-We rented a 1-room office in downtown San Francisco that came with no furniture, no office equipment, but it did feel like we were starting to take off; it didn’t matter that our office was an empty space.
-It did include a bathroom, which we thought was pretty great.
+So Jen suggested that is was time that we get an office.
+We rented a 1-room office in downtown San Francisco that came with no furniture, no office equipment and was being used as a file storage room.
+It did feel like we were starting to take off; it didn’t matter that our office was an empty space.
+It did include a bathroom down the hall, which we thought was pretty great.

 We knew we had a business and our team needed to expand.
-With had hiring requirements: passion and creativity but no ego.
-The must-haves to work at Outdoorsy are a hard working attitude and passion for outdoor life.
-Those values brought us Meredith, Michael, Channing, Tom and Jonathon and Lucas.
+With had hiring requirements: passion, drive and creativity…. but no ego.
+The must-haves to work at Outdoorsy are a hard working attitude and passion for outdoor experiences.
+Those values brought us Meredith, Michael, Jess, JB, Horst, Jack, Lucas, Ken, Ryan L., Logan, Hannah, Dave, Marcelo, Pam, Suzie and more.
 Every day starting at 6:30am, the team is on intercom or the phones talking with users who need help or have questions about how it all works.
-By 7:00pm, we are finally leaving the office.
-We’d run to FedEx to send out insurance docs, brochures and insurance cards to our pro hosts.
+By 8:30pm, we are finally leaving the office.
+We’d run to FedEx and UPS to send out insurance docs, brochures, bumper stickers, T-shirts and insurance cards to our users.

 Still, the important things remain the same.
 As Marc Benioff, founder of Salesforce said “You have chosen the wrong path if it’s not fun.
 And you are probably not taking enough risk if it’s not hard and rocky sometimes.”